apache/iceberg/site/docs/hive.md

     to Hive, the table appears to be unpartitioned although the underlying Iceberg table is partitioned.

 !!!
 Note
-    Due to the limitation of Hive `PARTITIONED BY` syntax, if you use Hive `CRRATE TABLE`, currently you can only partition by columns, which is translated to Iceberg identity partition transform.
+    Due to the limitation of Hive `PARTITIONED BY` syntax, if you use Hive `CREATE TABLE`, currently you can only partition by columns, which is translated to Iceberg identity partition transform.
     You cannot partition by other Iceberg partition transforms such as `days(timestamp)`.
     To create table with all partition transforms, you need to create the table with other engines like Spark or Flink.